 It is foreseeable that multiple issuers may wish to provide an individual with attribute data under ISO/IEC 18013-5.
 For example, a Game & Fish regulator of a state may wish to include an individual’s hunting or fishing license within the mDL dataset issued by the DMV.
 This can be accomplished by one issuer (the DMV in this example) taking the authority and liability to include other attribute namespaces within their mDL issuing infrastructure and issue the mDL credential with the added namespace attributes.
 Another potential mechanism is creating data attributes which themselves are third-party signed objects such as a Verifiable Credential (VC), JSON Web Signature (JWS) object, or other type of signed data payload to be included within the mDL dataset.
 If this architecture is used it should be made clear through additional attributes if the third-party signed data was validated at the time of provisioning.
 Relying parties are advised to consult the relevant namespace standard to confirm the extent to which the issuer assumes responsibility for third-party signed data objects.
 For completeness, relying parties are advised to include individual validation for third-party signed data objects within their own business processes and should not rely solely on the validation performed during issuance.
 In lieu of an architecture which includes third-party signed objects, the simplest solution may be a holder’s device containing multiple ISO/IEC 18013-5 compliant documents from different issuers.

 In the context of the extended ecosystem, other parties (mDL Holder, mDL verifier, an individual, or relying party for the scope of this report) will only be able to read and verify mDL data.
 Because the mDL is a composite dataset of Direct Identifiers, Indirect Identifiers, Unique Identifiers, and Quasi-Identifiers, for a given transaction the specific data elements exchanged will determine the level of identity risk.
-It is the responsibility of the parties involved in the transaction to appropriately handle identity information according to local regulations and dprivacy practices during and after the transaction for each type of identifier.
+It is the responsibility of the parties involved in the transaction to appropriately handle identity information according to local regulations and good privacy practices during and after the transaction for each type of identifier.
 Good practice is to ensure that all involved parties in an mDL transaction can adequately assess the transaction risk and then make an informed decision about identity protection requirements by adopting the following principles at a minimum:

 Adopting the principles of data minimization for all transactions